TightCap: 3D Human Shape Capture with Clothing Tightness Field: Related Work

-For learning-based methods, \cite{Leonid2016CVPR, Wei2016CVPR, Newell2016ECCV} learn articulated body poses of humans from their occluded body parts via convolutional networks (ConvNets). \cite{Lassner2017CVPR} predicts body segments and landmarks from annotated human pose datasets, and conducts body pose estimation with clothing and 3D body fitting.
-Lassner \etal \cite{Lassner2017ICCV} present a generative model of the full body in clothing, but their work focuses more on appearance generation than body shape estimation.
-Especially, HMR~\cite{kanazawa2018end} proposes an end-to-end ConvNet to recover the parameters of SMPL, for generating a 3D human body mesh from a single image.
-Pavlakos \etal~\cite{Pavlakos2018CVPR} refine this similar generated body mesh by projecting it back to the 2D image for full-body pose and shape estimation.
-Their technique relies on parameter prediction from the body model and body pose accuracy.
-Most recently, Yang \etal~\cite{Yang2018ECCV} exploits the relation between clothing and the underlying body movement with data collected as the same actor in the same clothing, the same actor in different clothing, and different actors in the same type of clothing.
-ClothCap \cite{pons2017clothcap} estimates a minimally clothed shape and uses retargeting to map the body shape in different sizes and poses.
-DoubleFusion \cite{2018DoubleFusion} use SMPL to estimate body shape as one layer of their double layer model.
+\paragraph{Shape Under Clothing.} \chen{Estimating body shape under clothing is more challenging, because the clothing occludes the original body shape.
+Earlier methods \citep{Balan2008ECCV, zhang2017detailed, pons2017clothcap} employ a statistical or parametric 3D body model, like SCAPE \cite{SCPAE2005} and SMPL \cite{loper2015smpl}. \citep{Balan2008ECCV} build on the concept of the visual hull under the assumption that the clothing becomes looser or tighter on different body parts as a person moves. \citet{Wuhrer2014CVIU} estimate body shape from static scans or motion sequences by modeling body shape variation with a skeleton-based deformation.
+Other approaches~ \citep{Hasler2009, zhang2017detailed, pons2017clothcap, 2018DoubleFusion} utilize the parametric body model as the prior of shape, and attempt to optimize the body shape with the boundary constraint of the clothed human scans.
+ClothCap~\citep{pons2017clothcap} utilizes a multi-part 3D model to estimate a minimally clothed shape under the clothing and tracks the deformations.
+DoubleFusion \citep{2018DoubleFusion} use SMPL to estimate body shape as one layer of their double-layer model. \citet{Yang2018ECCV} propose a statistical regression model for the variability of the clothing for capturing underlying shapes.
+However, they require the subject to wear ultra-tight or fitted clothing and only focus on several types of clothing.
+Human body shape estimation in wide and puffy clothing is significantly more difficult than in fitted clothing.
+Therefore, our approach is different from these approaches.
+We not only utilize a prior of template body mesh, but also exploit a data-driven manner for predicting the inner body shape under hundreds of various clothes.} For learning-based methods, \citet{Leonid2016CVPR, Wei2016CVPR, Newell2016ECCV} learn articulated body poses of humans from their occluded body parts via convolutional networks (ConvNets). \citet{Lassner2017CVPR} predict body segments and landmarks from annotated human pose datasets, and conducts body pose estimation with clothing and 3D body fitting. \citet{Lassner2017ICCV} present a generative model of the full body in clothing, but focusing more on appearance generation than body shape estimation.
+Especially, HMR~\citep{kanazawa2018end} proposes an end-to-end ConvNet to recover the parameters of SMPL, for generating a 3D human body mesh from a single image. \citet{Pavlakos2018CVPR} refine this similar generated body mesh by projecting body shape back to the 2D image for full-body pose and shape estimation.
+Their techniques rely on parameter prediction from the body model and body pose accuracy.
+Different from these works which only capturing the pose and shape parameters from images, our approach models both clothing and body.
+The clothing layer produces significant help for more accurate and realistic results.